Share this page

 Here are some things to know about strongyles.

 1) The first column is for both Haemonchus contortis (barberpole) and Teladorsagia/Ostertagia (brown stomach worm).
 We are unable to make a determination on these 2 species.
-One clue is that Haemonchus can produce 10,000 eggs per day while Ostertagia aren't prolific egg producers.
+One clue is that Haemonchus can produce 10,000 eggs per day while Ostertagia are not prolific egg producers.
 Both live in the abomasum.
 Both are treated with the same anthelmintics.
 Only Haemonchus consume blood whereas Ostertagia wreck havoc on the lining of the abomasum and can cause diarrhea.

 2) The second column is for Trichostongylus axei(bankrupt worm) which spend part of their life cycle in the abomasum and then wreck havoc on the small intestines.
 The hallmark indicator of bankrupt worms is diarrhea, weight loss, and poor production caused by the damage done to the intestines Trichostrogylus eggs are larger and slightly different shaped which is how we can identify them.
 They are relevant because they are not prolific egg layers, laying only up to 100 eggs per day.
 For this reason, an egg count of mainly Trichostronglus eggs equates to more actual worms present.
 It may be necessary to treat for lower egg count s than if it was a similar number of predominantly Haemonchus eggs.